jbaliuka/x4j-analytic/README.md

 x4j-analytic is an open source XLSX format template engine API for Java programming language.
 X4J is used as the embedded library in Java applications to implement full blown reporting solutions.

+## License

+This projected is licensed under the terms of the [Apache v2 license](http://www.apache.org/licenses/LICENSE-2.0.html)

 ## Performance

 X4J Engine is designed to produce relatively large reports and to consume reasonable amount of memory on reporting servers, WEB applications, batch reports.